nftmakerio/Smart-Contract-Revenue-Sharing/README.md

     --out-file locking-tx-body.txt
 ```

-A couple things to point out.
-First we are sending Ada to the address we created earlier, e.g. `revenue-split.addr`.
-Next we included a required datum hash.
+A couple of things to point out.
+First, we are sending Ada to the address we created earlier, e.g. `revenue-split.addr`.
+Next, we included a required datum hash.
 The datum is ignored by the script, so the exact value we are hashing does not matter.
 However, it must be a valid hash, and the datum needs to be passed into the unlocking transaction.

 Here is an example of unlocking transaction corresponding to above locking transaction: